lodash/lodash-webpack-plugin/.github/CONTRIBUTING.md

 ## Contributor License Agreement

-webpack-plugin-lodash is a member of the [jQuery Foundation](https://jquery.org/).
+lodash-webpack-plugin is a member of the [jQuery Foundation](https://jquery.org/).
 As such, we request that all contributors sign the jQuery Foundation [contributor license agreement (CLA)](https://contribute.jquery.org/CLA/).